abhishekpaul11/COMS-E6111-information-extraction/README.md

 ```

 where,<br>
-`[-spanbert|-gemini]` is one of "-spanbert" or "-gemini" indicating the method you'd like to use for Information Extraction. <br>
+`[-spanbert|-gemini]` is one of "-spanbert" or "-gemini" indicating the method you'd like to use for Information Extraction, <br>
 `<r>` is an integer between 1 and 4, indicating the relation to extract: 1 is for Schools_Attended, 2 is for Work_For,3 is for Live_In, and 4 is for Top_Member_Employees,<br>
 `<t>` is a real number between 0 and 1, indicating the "extraction confidence threshold", which is the minimum extraction confidence that we request for the tuples in the output; t is ignored if we are specifying -gemini, <br>
 `<q>` is a "seed query", which is a list of words in double quotes corresponding to a plausible tuple for the relation to extract (e.g., "bill gates microsoft" for relation Work_For), <br>